griffonmcmahon/cis581segment/README.md

 You can find the GitHub repository for our code at [this link](https://github.com/griffonmcmahon/cis581segment).

 ### Installation
-Having this folder on your computer is almost enough, but the model used for segmentation must be downloaded from [this Google Drive link](https://drive.google.com/u/1/uc?id=1kq3SmHFd9kNIxelKBt5Q-y_R4xZYf6qs&export=download).
+Having this folder on your computer is almost enough, but the model used for segmentation must be downloaded from [this Google Drive link](https://drive.google.com/u/1/uc?id=1mXQLFDdJbieIQLGIqeju9QdufQpX13j9&export=download).
 Click the Download icon in the top right.
-This should let you download "Highres.pth".
+This should let you download "outputfile.pth".
 Place Highres.pth in the "./model/" folder.

 Also, ensure you have the Python packages listed in requirements.txt.
 Note that, as this project uses Detectron2, **running on Linux or OS X is recommended**.